ELITR/elitr-testset/README.md

 ## Organization of the Repository

-The repository consists of "documents" and "indices".
+The repository consists of "documents" and "indices" and "checks".

 One document is one text or speech or video equipped with its language variants.
 Indices are useful sets of documents.
+Checks are scripts that verify document integrity.

 ### Documents